Measuring your energy efficiency

-Make sure you know how to measure the electricity you're using, so you can find out how to cut down on your bill.
+Find out how to measure the electricity you're using, so you can work out how to cut down on your energy bill and be more efficient.

 Once you know how much electricity you're using, you can work out how to save electricity and increase your energy efficiency.